menu

 The Department of Music Theory at the Stanisław Moniuszko Academy of Music in Gdańsk, Poland, is pleased to invite submissions of proposals for the International Conference “Meaning of Music”, which will take place in person and online on October 10–11, 2024 (co-financed by the Ministry of Education and Science in the “Excellent Science” programme – DNK/SP/548966/2022).

 The official language of the conference is English.
-In addition to one-hour lectures by keynote speakers, we plan 20-minute papers.
+In addition to one-hour lectures by keynote-speakers, we plan 20-minute papers.
 Please submit an abstract of about 500 words and short biographical information including your name, contact details (postal address, e-mail) and affiliation no later than 15th December 2023 to meaningofmusic2024@amuz.gda.pl.
 The programme committee will make its final decision on the abstracts by the end of January 2024 and contributors will be informed immediately thereafter.

 Further information about the programme, registration, conference fee, and accommodation will be announced on the conference website meaningofmusic2024.pl.
 Be sure to check back at a later date for full details.